intuiface/intuiface-cdk/libs/core/src/lib/services/README.md

 `CacheService` enhances the [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with caching strategy, allowing you to store locally request's responses and files and access them even offline.

 Cached data is stored through [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) when using [`fetch()`](#fetch) and on file system (only for Player in-venue, not XP as a Webpage) when using [`downloadFile()`](#downloadfile).
-Cache is fully persistant, which means:
- - it is shared accross experiences.
- - it will not be remove when an experience is deleted.
+Cache is persistant, which means it is kept between player launches.
+It can also be scoped to be associated to one experience or available accross all.
+See [CacheScope](#cachescope) for details.

 ### fetch()
 `fetch(request, init?, cacheOptions?, progressCallback?): Promise<Response>`